MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 - [Azure Monitor](/azure/azure-monitor/overview) collects and analyzes app telemetry, such as performance metrics and activity logs.
 When this service identifies irregular conditions, it alerts apps and personnel.
 - GitHub Security works to eliminate vulnerabilities in repositories in multiple ways:

   - [Code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) inspects code for known vulnerabilities and coding errors.
 As an example, if a developer leaves a database connection string exposed in code, this feature discovers the secret.
-After verifying its validity with the database, GitHub initiates the steps needed to secure an uncompromised string.
+After verifying its validity with the database, GitHub starts the process of obtaining an uncompromised string.
 These checks use CodeQL, a code analysis platform that improves upon traditional analyzers by treating code as data.
 Scans automatically run at scheduled times or after certain events occur, like commits or pushes.
   - [GitHub Dependabot](https://docs.github.com/en/github/administering-a-repository/about-github-dependabot) checks for outdated or vulnerable packages and applications.
 This automated agent updates software, replacing out-of-date or insecure dependencies with newer, secure versions.
-For instance, Dependabot might determine that an open-source library that your project uses does not encrypt sensitive cleartext before storing that information in a database.
-Dependabot then creates a PR that upgrades the library to a version that encrypts the information.
+For instance, Dependabot might determine that an open-source library that your project uses doesn't encrypt sensitive cleartext that it stores in a database.
+Dependabot then creates a PR that upgrades the library to a version that encrypts the data.
   - [Vulnerability management](https://docs.github.com/en/github/managing-security-vulnerabilities) identifies and updates known vulnerabilities in code and in software packages that the code uses.
 It performs checks whenever the following events occur:

     - A repository's dependencies change (for instance, when a project switches from .NET to .NET Core).